hanabi/hanabi.github.io/Reference.md

 * Sometimes, someone can give a *Prompt* that is prompting **two** (or more) cards with one clue, which is pretty efficient.
 * For example, in a 3-player game:
   * A red 1 is played on the stacks.
   * Alice clues Cathy red, which touches a red 4.
+This must be a *Play Clue*, because the red 4 is not on chop.
   * Bob has two clued red cards in his hand.
-Since the red 4 is playable right now, he knows that his two red cards must be a red 2 and a red 3 (in order from left-to-right).
+Since Alice has indicated that the red 4 must be playable right now, he knows that his two red cards must be a red 2 and a red 3 (in order from left-to-right).
-  * Bob plays the left-most card as red 2.
+  * Bob plays the left-most card as the red 2.
 On Bob's next turn, he plays the other red card as the red 3.

 ### The Double Finesse / Triple Finesse / etc.